wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 ## How about std::swap_ranges() and std::swap()?

-Now I guess some of you ask yourself, why doesn't he just use what is given to him by the c++ standrad library?
+Now I guess some of you ask yourself, why doesn't he just use what is given to him by the c++ standard library?
 It is after all "standard" and available to all by default, it should be at least decent right?
 So let's add some benchmarks and just test it out!
 According to all info I can find [`std::swap_ranges()`](https://en.cppreference.com/w/cpp/algorithm/swap_ranges) is the way to go.

 So lets, add the benchmark, run and...
 OH MY GOD!